qviuqh/Attendence_Checking_by_Facial_Recognition/README.md

 ---

-## 🖼️ Example UI or Output
+## 🖼️ Instructions

 ### 🧑‍💻 How to Use the Application

-This section explains the user flow and interactions with the desktop attendance app:
+This section explains how the app work and interactions with the desktop attendance app:

 1. **Startup Interface**:
    - When the application launches, it shows **3 buttons**: